The Importance Of Email Design: Best Practices, Tips, and Tools

 A good design is something you don’t really notice.
 It just feels natural.
 There are emails that feel enjoyable.
 Is it about graphics?
 Or content?
 Or CTA placement?
 Let’s see what makes a good email design, why it’s important and how to make a message stylish, clear, efficient, and more spam-proof.

 In the case of emails, a well-designed message is not only aesthetically satisfying.
-It makes sure you reach your business objectives.
+It also ensures you reach your business objectives.
 A good design optimizes every metric there is from clicks to conversions.
 In one of his email design case studies, designer Andy Birchwood describes how he increased open rates 5 times and got 40% more clicks.

 First, a bit of information about what makes email design unique.
 Creating email messages is different from developing websites and apps:

-• You cannot design an email as a single picture that makes up the entire message as many websites do.
-This trick is often used by spammers, so email services are suspicious of such messages and often throw them into spam.
+• Also, you cannot design an email as a single picture that makes up the entire message as many websites do.
+This trick is often used by spammers, so email services are suspicious of such messages and often send them into spam.

-• Emails are opened in different clients: Outlook, Gmail, Apple Mail, etc. Websites are displayed in different browsers too but mail clients are another matter.
-Sometimes they display messages so differently that you need to have a special kind of expertise to ensure they look OK.
-What’s more, there’s simply a lot of them.
-Litmus has a tool that checks your email with 90+ email clients.
+• Emails are opened in different clients: Outlook, Gmail, Apple Mail, etc. Websites are displayed in different browsers too — but mail clients are another matter.
+Sometimes they display messages so differently that you need to have special expertise to ensure they look good.
+What’s more, there’s simply a lot of them: for example, Litmus has a tool that checks your email with 100+ email clients.
 That’s an impressive number, for sure.

-Coding a website and coding an email are two alike but different things.
-Because of these features, separate professions have even appeared: email designer and email developer.
+All in all, coding a website and coding an email are two alike but different things.
+That is why email designer and email developer are now different professions.

-Now that you have a basic understanding of what email marketing design is about, let’s turn to the main part of this article: email design best practices.
+Now that you have a basic understanding of what email marketing design is about, let’s move on to the main part of this article: email design best practices.

 • Type of email.
 There are different types of emails: welcome, promo, transactional, newsletters, etc. And you design them differently.
-While a transactional email is concise and on point, a newsletter can be long, artistic, and complex.
+While a transactional email is concise and to-the-point, a newsletter can be more lengthy, artistic, and complex.

 • Target audience.
 Any marketing effort, email campaigns included, starts with studying the people you’re addressing.
-A tone of voice that’s great for hipsters and fashionable outsiders, can be totally off the mark if you’re writing to bankers and investors.
+A tone of voice that’s great for freelancers and creative professionals, for example, can be totally off the mark if you’re writing to bankers and investors.

 Still, there are some general practices that can improve any email message.
 Let’s look at the most actionable ones.

-A subject line is the first thing your reader sees when they open up their email client or receive a notification.
-Here it is:
+A subject line is the first thing your readers see when they open up their email client or get a notification.
+Here’s what it looks like in Gmail, which is one of the most popular email clients out there:

 Add a Strong Subject Line